yatinkode/Bank-based-Data-Science-Case-Study/README.md

  #### 3. What could possibly be the balance of a new customer male 28 age joining from Wales ?

- For this I have used python and Linear Regression to calculate the value of Balance which comes out to be 101018.5 The code for the reression can be found in the file regression.py
+ For this I have used python and Linear Regression to calculate the value of Balance which comes out to be 101018.5 The code for the regression can be found in the file regression.py

  #### 4. What will be  Bank's Opening Balance Projection for 2006 till 2012(Data in "Bank Balance" Sheet) ?